tenzir/tenzir/docker/thehive/README.md

 docker compose -f thehive.yaml up --build
 ```

-You can also use the `VAST_ENDPOINT` environment variable to target a remote
+You can also use the `TENZIR_ENDPOINT` environment variable to target a remote
 VAST server.

 ## With VAST running as a Compose service